vitalreactor/nrepl-inspect/README.md

 NOTE: We are working to package this for distribution via Clojars and ELPA, bear with us

-- Clone this repository to your local system
-- 'lein install'
-- Add [nrepl-inspect "0.3.0-SNAPSHOT"] to profile or project :dependencies
+- Add [nrepl-inspect "0.3.0"] to profile or project :dependencies
 - Add inspector.middleware/wrap-inspect to your :repl-options -> :nrepl-middleware
 - Copy nrepl-inspect.el to your emacs loader path
 - Add (require 'nrepl-inspect) to your init.el